zh-plus/AI-course-project/README.md

 *I'm sorry that the structure of this project is terrible.
 Because I make a mistake in estimating the workload of this project, which make me hurrying up to finish this project.
 I'll try to refactor it in my spare time.*

+No simple usage here, because the code is API specific.